Follow a Colored Object with a Rover (like SCUTTLE)

 Test your color detector

-You can test your detector from the Control tab:
+You can test your detector by clicking on the Test area of the vision service’s configuration panel or from the CONTROL tab:

-3. Navigate to the Control tab, click on your transform camera and toggle it on.
-The transform camera will now show detections with bounding boxes around the detected colors.
+The camera stream will show detections with bounding boxes around the detected colors.

 Program your rover